 The main policy documents for the implementation of the optional protocol are the governmental action plans on human rights.
 The documents reflect the government’s priorities and strategic objectives in the field of child rights.

 In order to ensure the effective implementation of the UN Convention on the Rights of Childs and its optional protocols, the interagency Commission responsible for the CRC Convention and its protocols was established in 2016.
 The commission is chaired by the Head of the Human Rights Secretariat and the ministries are represented at the deputy minister level.
 It also engages legislative and judiciary branch of the government.
-It also engages Public Defender’s office, civil society organizations and UNUCEF.
+It also engages Public Defender’s office, civil society organizations and UNICEF.

 The Code on the Rights of the Child, recently elaborated in the Parliament of Georgia is an overarching document of all child-protecting legislation in Georgia.
 The Code outlines creating a national system for child rights, protection and support, which will promote child development in accordance with his/her individuality, interests and values.